FK Iskra Danilovgrad

-Fudbalski klub Iskra (English: Football Club Iskra) is a Montenegrin football club based in Danilovgrad.
-They currently compete in the Montenegrin First League.
+Fudbalski klub Iskra (English: Football Club Iskra) is a Montenegrin professional football club based in Danilovgrad.
+They currently compete in the Montenegrin Second League.

 History

 FK Iskra was founded in 1919, under the name RSK Sloga Danilovgrad.
-Since 1929, the team played under the name RSK Zmaj, with their first-ever performance in Montenegrin Football Championship on season 1933–34.
+Since 1929, the team played under the name RSK Zmaj, with their first-ever performance in the Montenegrin Football Championship in season 1933–34.

 After World War II, the team started to play under the name FK Iskra.
-First significant success, FK Iskra made with promotion to Montenegrin Republic League 1948–49.
-Another historical success, FK Iskra made in summer 1956.
-After playoff games against FK Bokelj, the team from Danilovgrad gained their first-ever promotion to the Yugoslav Second League (1956–57), but finished as a last-placed team.
-Next year, the team was dissolved after the financial troubles, but was refounded in 1959.
+The first significant success came when Iskra earned promotion to the Montenegrin Republic League 1948–49.
+More historical success came when FK Iskra earned promotion to the Yugoslav Second League after playoff games against FK Bokelj, but finished last the following season.
+Next year, the team was dissolved due to financial troubles, but was refounded in 1959.

-On season 1969–70, FK Iskra won the champion title in the Montenegrin Republic League and gained new promotion to Yugoslav Second League.
+During the 1969–70 season, Iskra won the title in the Montenegrin Republic League and gained promotion to Yugoslav Second League.
 This time, they spent two seasons in the Second League, among some of well-known national sides such as FK Budućnost, FK Sutjeska or NK GOŠK.
-On 28 November 1971, FK Iskra made a historical win against neighbouring Podgorica's and Montenegrin strongest side FK Budućnost (1-0).
+On 28 November 1971, FK Iskra made a historical win against neighbouring Podgorica's and Montenegrin strongest side FK Budućnost (1–0).

-Until the mid 1990s, FK Iskra played only in the third and fourth division, without significant successes.
-On season 1993–94, FK Iskra made huge successes, with the 'double' on Republic level.
+Until the mid-1990s, FK Iskra played only in the third and fourth division, without significant successes.
+The 1993–94, season FK Iskra made huge successes, with the 'double' on Republic level.
 The team from Danilovgrad became a champion of the Montenegrin Republic League and, for the first time in history, title of Montenegrin Republic Cup winner.
 That gained them promotion to the 1994-95 Yugoslav Second League and the very first performance in the Yugoslav Cup.
 After poor performance, FK Iskra finished 19th in the Second League, so were relegated to the third-tier competition.
 In the 1994–95 FR Yugoslavia Cup, FK Iskra made surprise in the first leg, with a victory against First league member FK Sloboda (2:0).
-But, in the Round of 16, FK Iskra were eliminated by Yugoslav title-holder FK Partizan (0-3; 0-10).
+But, in the Round of 16, FK Iskra were eliminated by Yugoslav title-holder FK Partizan (0–3; 0–10).
 During the next period, FK Iskra played between Yugoslav Second League and Montenegrin League.
 In the second tier, the team from Danilovgrad participated in season 1996–97, and from 2000 to 2003.

 Following Montenegrin independence (2006), FK Iskra played in Second and Third League, but first notable successes came after 2013.
 On season 2013–14, FK Iskra won the champion title in the Third League.
 Next year, after the hard struggle with FK Dečić, FK Iskra became the champion of the Second League.
 With that result, FK Iskra gained their historical, first-ever promotion to the Montenegrin First League.

-On their debut in the First League (season 2015-16), FK Iskra finished at 10th position, but remained a member of top-tier after the playoffs against FK Bratstvo (6-0; 2-2).
+On their debut in the First League (season 2015-16), FK Iskra finished at 10th position, but remained a member of top-tier after the playoffs against FK Bratstvo (6–0; 2-2).